JiriDeJonghe/LLMFromScratch/2 - Neural Network/README.md

 *Figure 2: scatterplots showing our decision surfaces for two separate neurons*
 </div>

-These two images show the two separate lines fully drawn over our decision space, indicating what would we decide based on each neuron.
-Our left image mainly focuses on the amount of the transfer.
-If it is above a certain amount it will say it's fraudulent.
-Our right image on the other hand mainly focuses on the time of the transfer, and assumes a transfer is fraudulent when it is initiated early at night.
-This is something very common up until modern architectures, where certain neurons pay attention to a certain attribute!
-Note that it doesn't mean that the time does not impact the decision making for the first neuron, and vice versa.
+These two images show the two separate lines fully drawn over our decision space, indicating what we would decide based on each neuron.
+Our first image mainly focuses on the amount of the transfer.
+If it is above a certain amount it will say it's fraudulent and low amounts will always be considered safe.
+Our second image on the other hand mainly focuses on the time of the transfer, and assumes a transfer is fraudulent when it is initiated early at night.
+Note that it does not mean that the first neuron does not take into account the time, and also not that the second one does not care about the amount.
 It just means that they are **primarely** looking at one characteristic.

-But we notice that both these perceptrons would at best be equally bad or worse than the one we found in the previous part.
-So how will this lead us to better places?
+Note that both these perceptrons, if used separately, would at best be equally bad or worse than the one we found in the previous part.
+So how will this lead us to greenes pastures?
 Let's consider by overlapping these two plots, Figure 3 shows this.

 <div align="center">